 The Copenhagen Daycare Project

-2. We will test a new observational method (Social Emotion Regulation Strategies, SERS) that aims to upskill the daycare providers to detect and support those children who need extra help in relation to expressing and coping with their feelings and behavior.
+2. We will test a new observational method that aims to upskill the daycare providers to detect and support those children who need extra help in relation to expressing and coping with their feelings and behavior.

-The project is innovative because we test both the effect of the CIP training program in regards to the daycare provider’s interactions with the children and we examine the effects of the training program in relation to the children's development.
-More so we test the new observation method, SERS, for implementation in the pedagogical practice.
+The project is innovative because we test both the effect of the CIP training regarding the daycare provider’s interactions with the children and we examine the effects of the training program in relation to the children's development.
+More so we test a new observational method, for implementation in the pedagogical practice.

-In collaboration with the City of Copenhagen (Københavns Kommune) and Copenhagen University College (København Professionshøjskole), 200 daycare providers are trained with the CIP training program.
+In collaboration with the City of Copenhagen and Copenhagen University College, 200 daycare providers are trained with the CIP training program.
 The CIP training program aims to help daycare providers who work with children aged 0-3 years to improve their abilities to form healthy and stimulating relationships with children in daycare.

 The CIP training program has been developed by the Dutch researcher Katrien Helmerhorst and colleagues and focuses on six interactive skills that are important for supporting children’s development.
 The six interactive skills are: sensitive responsiveness, respect for autonomy, structuring and limit setting, verbal communication, developmental stimulation and fostering positive peer interactions.